-We went with their dogs to the small beach just in front to get to know them and to introduce Vlou, our travelling Beagle.
-On first sight we were quite intimidated of one of their dogs called BJ.
-The male Staffordshire Terrier-mixed breed went of to stand over Vlou’s neck with his big muscular body and huge head in a way that dogs do when they want to dominate another.
+We went with their dogs to the small beach just in front to get to know them and to introduce Vlou, our traveling Beagle.
+On first sight, we were quite intimidated by one of their dogs called BJ.
+The male Staffordshire Terrier-mixed breed went off to stand over Vlou’s neck with his big muscular body and huge head in a way that dogs do when they want to dominate another.

-Today, though, their couldn’t probably be a more peaceful place as boats for sea-angling may roam Loch Ewe for haddock, coalfish, cod and pollack.
-But the villages which once made their living from the sea are now small tourist resorts and good bases for sport fishing, hill-walking and touring.
+Today, though, there couldn’t probably be a more peaceful place as boats for sea-angling may roam Loch Ewe for haddock, coalfish, cod, and pollack.
+But the villages which once made their living from the sea are now small tourist resorts and good bases for sports fishing, hill-walking and touring.